esadovic/esadovic/README.md

 <h2>👨‍💻 About me:</h2>

-- <b>Abour me (AlgoExpert)</b>
-  - Emir Sadović, graduted IT engineer with solid background in web development (HTML, CSS, JavaScript), transitioning into a QA engineering role.
+Emir Sadović, graduted IT engineer with solid background in web development (HTML, CSS, JavaScript), transitioning into a QA engineering role.
 Detail-oriented and results-driven, with a strong foundation in information technology.

 Currently practicing as a QA Tester, seeking a challenging position as a QA Engineer.